belowsurface3000/nextjs-example/README.md

 # Next.js Example with Redux
+Run it locally:

-1. Clone it
+1. Clone the repo
+2. cd into the repo
-2. $ npm i
+3. $ npm i
-3. $ npm run dev
+4. $ npm run dev
+5. click the link in the terminal

 ## How to add redux for global state management
 https://github.com/belowsurface3000/react-redux-template